hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-china.md

 5. Reboot

-6. Edit the incorrect data and make save and apply from pending changes
+6. Edit the incorrect data, save and apply the pending changes

 7. Reboot